Sheriff: Attempted Home Invasion Suspect Shot, Killed By Resident

 MODESTO (CBS13) — A woman suspected of an attempted home invasion at a rural home near Modesto was shot and killed by a resident, authorities say.

-The Stanislaus County Sheriff’s Office says, a little before 8 p.m., a suspect had apparently tried to get into a property along the 3900 block of Blue Gum Avenue by smashing a sliding glass door with a fire extinguisher.READ MORE: Dixon Surveillance Video Shows Man Ask ‘How Much For The Little Girl?’
+The Stanislaus County Sheriff’s Office says, a little before 8 p.m., a suspect had apparently tried to get into a property along the 3900 block of Blue Gum Avenue by smashing a sliding glass door with a fire extinguisher.READ MORE: Community Mourns Family Killed In Modesto House Fire

-Two women in their 80s were living in the home.
+CBS13 was told by neighbors that a couple in their 80s live in the home.
 The pair started calling their nearby neighbors for help – and also armed themselves, deputies say.

 At some point, one of the homeowners then fired a single shot at the suspect – hitting her in the torso.
 The now-mortally wounded suspect was then able to break into one of the cars in the garage, where she soon died.

+“Too many people out here, like the one who did this, carry guns and use them in the wrong way.”

 No information about the suspect, other than that she was a woman, has been released.
-She was not known to the homeowners, the sheriff’s office says.MORE NEWS: Manteca’s New Great Wolf Lodge Indoor Waterpark, Delayed By Pandemic, Now Open
+She was not known to the homeowners, the sheriff’s office says.MORE NEWS: Police Arrest Man Accused Of Asking ‘How Much For The Little Girl?’
+At Dixon Charity Shop

 Investigators note that early indications point to the shooting being an act of self-defense.
 The homeowners are cooperating with the investigation.